thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-starccm.md

 <properties
- pageTitle="Exécuter Star-CCM+ avec HPC Pack sur des machines virtuelles Linux | Microsoft Azure" description="Déployer un cluster Microsoft HPC Pack sur Azure et exécuter un travail Star-CCM+ sur plusieurs nœuds de calcul Linux d’un réseau RDMA." services="virtual-machines-linux" documentationCenter="" authors="xpillons"
+ pageTitle="Run STAR-CCM+ with HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an STAR-CCM+ job on multiple Linux compute nodes across an RDMA network." services="virtual-machines-linux" documentationCenter="" authors="xpillons"